Breadcrumb

 - First, stop the burning to prevent a more severe burn.

-- Cold temperature burns: Try first aid measures to warm the areas.
-Small areas of your body (ears, face, nose, fingers, toes) that are really cold or frozen can be warmed by blowing warm air on them, tucking them inside your clothing or putting them in warm water.
+Try to warm the areas.
+Small areas of your body (ears, face, nose, fingers, toes) that are really cold or frozen can be warmed by blowing warm air on them, tucking them inside your clothing, or putting them in warm water.
+Don't rub or massage frozen skin.

-- Electrical burns: After the person has been separated from the electrical source, check for breathing and a heartbeat.
-If the person is not breathing or does not have a heartbeat, call 911.
+After the person has been separated from the electrical source, check for breathing and a heartbeat.
+If the person isn't breathing or doesn't have a heartbeat, call 9-1-1.

-- Chemical burns: Natural foods such as chili peppers, which contain a substance irritating to the skin, can cause a burning sensation.
 When a chemical burn occurs, find out what chemical caused the burn.
 Call your local Poison Control Centre for more information about how to treat the burn.
+Visit infopoison.ca for the poison control hotline in your area.
+Natural foods such as chili peppers, which contain a substance that irritates the skin, can cause a burning sensation.

 - Next, look for other injuries.
 The burn may not be the only injury.